Lotus Flowers - Ueno Park

 Depending on the time, you can also catch a collaboration of Lotus (their season starting) and the Hydrangea flowers (on their season end)

-Shinobazu Pond and its lotus flowers not only inspire personal growth but also offer a sanctuary for reflection and inner peace.
+Shinobazu Pond and its lotus flowers are catching tourist attention these days but atleast until of this writing in 2016, it is a sanctuary for reflection and inner peace.
 Sitting on the banks of the pond, watching the lotus petals dance with the gentle breeze, I find solace in the present moment.
 The world slows down, and the worries and stresses of everyday life seem to fade away.

 In this tranquil setting, I find clarity and perspective.
 Shinobazu Pond becomes a canvas for introspection, allowing me to delve deep into my thoughts, dreams, and aspirations.
 It’s a place where I can reconnect with nature, with myself, and with the things that truly matter in life.

-As I entered the enchanting realm of Shinobazu Pond, I found myself captivated not only by the blooming lotus flowers but also by the presence of numerous girls elegantly dressed in colorful kimono attire.
+As I entered the enchanting realm of Shinobazu Pond, I found myself captivated not only by the blooming lotus flowers but also by the presence of mansy Japanese elegantly dressed in colorful yukata attire.
 The air buzzed with excitement as these ethereal figures added an unmistakable charm to the already serene surroundings.

 The night time beautiful view of Bentendo with the small lotus flowers around.Japanese lotus flowers are unique.
 The leaves in India are a bit smaller and the petals also quite thin, while in Japan, the leaves are bigger and the petals not slender but round type.
 A final bow at the Benzaiten Temple and back home..